JohannesNakayama/ProcessMining.jl/contributor_resources/MILESTONES.md

 :red_circle: All functions of the user-facing API are documented with doc strings in the code.
 Furthermore, an online documentation page is set up and available on the project github page.

-:red_circle: Alpha Miner works: The Alpha algorithm is implemented and works reliably.
+:yellow_circle: Alpha Miner works: The Alpha algorithm is implemented and works reliably.
 A workflow that gets the user from a XES event log to a workflow net should be established.

 :red_circle: Educational materials with examples are set up (maybe part of the documentation, or--alternatively--as scripts within the repository).
 [Pluto.jl](https://github.com/fonsp/Pluto.jl) looks promising for this.